fengyanshi/fengyanshi.github.io/setup.rst

 =================

 1. Uncompress the code from the package downloaded
-2. Modify :code:`Makefile` if needed.
-There are several necessary flags in Makefile needed to specify below.
+2. Modify "Makefile" as needed.
+An example "Makefile" is shown below.
+The primary variables you will need to change/check are the :code:`EXEC` in the :code:`BEGIN MAKEFILE` section, and the flags in the following section.
+The :code:`EXEC` variable defines the name of the executable that will be generated.
+This should be descriptive of which flags (i.e., modules) are active in the "Makefile" for good book-keeping when you have multiple executables.

+ There are several flags in "Makefile" that specify different compiling structures and turn on/off modules depending on your simulation.
+To turn on/off a flag, simply comment the line by adding "\#" before the command (e.g., :code:`# FLAG_8 = -DVESSEL` turns the shipwake module "off" in the new executable).

- * :code:`-DDOUBLE_PRECISION`: use double precision, default is single precision.
+ * :code:`-DDOUBLE_PRECISION`: use double precision, default is single precision
- * :code:`-DPARALLEL`: use parallel mode, default is serial mode.
+ * :code:`-DPARALLEL`: use parallel mode, default is serial mode
  * :code:`-DCARTESIAN`: Cartesian version, otherwise Spherical version
  * :code:`-DINTEL`: if INTEL compiler is used, this option can make use of FPORT for the RAND() function
  * :code:`-DCRAY`: for CRAY RAND() and system commands
- * :code:`-DCOUPLING`: nesting mode.
+ * :code:`-DCOUPLING`: nesting mode
  * :code:`-DSPHERICAL_IJ_STATION`: in spherical mode, if you want your station locations defined by grid point (I,J).
-Otherwise, station locations should be defined by (lat lon).
+Otherwise, station locations should be defined by (lat lon)
  * :code:`-DVESSEL`: include shipwake module
  * :code:`-DSEDIMENT`: include sediment and morphological module
  * :code:`-DWIND`: include wind effect